Coronavirus Outbreak Latest Information

 Black Henna Tattoos

 Temporary black henna tattoos are also common in Bali.
-But black henna is a type of hair dye which isn’t meant to be applied to skin – meaning many people have severe allergic reactions to the dye used.
-Unlike natural henna, black henna contains an additive known as paraphenylenediamine, which is a dangerous chemical.
+However, many people have severe allergic reactions to black henna.
+Unlike natural henna, black henna contains an additive known as paraphenylenediamine (PPD), which is a dangerous chemical.
 The reactions it causes can range from minor irritations such as itching to severe blisters and scars.
+Sometimes kerosene or petrol is also added which can increase sensitivity and cause irritants.
+If you do decide to get a henna tattoo, opt for natural red henna, it is far less likely to cause a reaction.

 iII.
 Dengue Fever